 Attendees will need to bring their own laptop (or tablet with keyboard) in order to fully participate in the workshop.
 It is recommended that you also bring your charger.

 Please sign up for an Overleaf account, through the University of Waterloo Overleaf portal, prior to the workshop.

-*A $10.00 materials fee will be charged in the event of a late cancellation (fewer than 3 days or more before the workshop/event date), no show, or incomplete attendance.
+This event/workshop is free for University of Waterloo graduate students.
+However, a $10.00 materials fee will be charged in the event of a late cancellation (cancellation that is not made 3 days or more before the workshop/event date), no show, or incomplete attendance.